bockra/CDP-Android/README.md

-It is android cdp parser using usb to ethernet module
+It is android cdp parser using usb to ethernet module.

 Fully tested on Samsung Galaxy Nexus, Android 4.1.2 (should work on any 4.0+ androids and devices with OTG support)